solvexia/solvexia-api-docs/process_runs/process_runs.md

 ```
 ---

-## Get a step status in a process run
+## Get a run status of a step in a process run

-Get the status of a step in a process run.
+Return a run status of a step in a process run.

 ```apacheconfig
 GET /v1/processruns/{processRunId}/steps/{stepId}/runstatus